sermant-io/Sermant-website/docs/en/document/plugin/router.md

 - precedence: 2 # Priority, the higher the number, the higher the priority.
   match: # Request match rule.
 0..N, not configured to indicate a match.
 Only one attachments/headers/args are allowed per match rule.
     attachments: # dubbo attachment matches.
 If it is an http header match, you need to configure it as headers.
-      id: # If multiple keys are configured, then all key rules must match the request.
+      id: # The attribute name is modified to a specific key when used.
+If multiple keys are configured, all key rules must match the request.
-        exact: '1' # Configuration policy, equal to 1, detailed configuration policy refer to the configuration policy table.
+        exact: '1' # Configuration policy, The attribute value of key is equal to 1, detailed configuration policy refer to the configuration policy table.
         caseInsensitive: false # false: case-insensitive (default), true: case-sensitive.
 When configured to false, it will be converted to uppercase uniformly for comparison.
   route: # Routing Rules
     - weight: 20 # Weight